klholden/Among-Us-Avalon-Mod/README.md

-# Sheriff-Mod
+# Avalon-Mod
-Sheriff Mod is an Among Us modification for Windows, which adds a new Crewmate class to the game.
+Avalon Mod is an Among Us modification for Windows, which adds a new Crewmate class to the game.
 <img src ="Pics/SheriffMod.png" width="1000"></img>

-<h3>What does the Sheriff do?</h3>
+<h3>What roles are there?</h3>
-The Sheriff is able to kill Impostors.
-If they shoot a Crewmate, they will lose their life instead.
+Oberon is an Imposter that is not known to other Impostors.
 <h3>Additional Features</h3>
 <ul>
-<li> Visibility of the Sheriff can be set in the lobby game options menu</li>
+<li> Visibility of Oberon can be set in the lobby game options menu</li>
 <li> Playable on public Among Us Servers</li>
 <li> Custom server regions to join private servers</li>
 </ul>